WUSTL-Biol4220/home/how_to_guide.md

 ## Lab virtual machines (VM)

-Our class will use VMs to complete laboratory exercises.
-Each VM is preinstalled with Ubuntu (version XX) and the various packages (XXX) that are necessary to complete the lab assignments throughout the course.
+Our class will use virtual machines (or VMs) to complete laboratory exercises.
 Every student will be given their own personal VM to use.
-Students will connect to their VM principally using the *secure shell* network protocol (or ssh).
-You can read more about ssh [here](https://en.wikipedia.org/wiki/Secure_Shell).
+Each VM is preinstalled with Ubuntu (20.04.1 LTS, aka "Focal Fossa") along with the software packages that are necessary to complete the course's lab assignments.
+For security purposes, your VM is only accessible through the WUSTL private network.

+Students who are off-campus will need to first connect to the [VPN](https://github.com/WUSTL-Biol4220/home/blob/master/how_to_guide.md#virtual-private-network-vpn) before they can connect to their VM.

+Students that are on-campus or connected through the VPN can access their VM is through [SSH](https://github.com/WUSTL-Biol4220/home/blob/master/how_to_guide.md#secure-shell-ssh).

-To log in, you'll need to supply three key pieces of information
+To log in to your VM, you'll need to supply three key pieces of information
-1. `ip_address` -- the unique IP address assigned to your VM; format is `172.21.xxx.xxx`
+1. `ip_address` -- the unique IP address assigned to your VM; format is `128.252.xxx.xxx`
 2. `username` -- your VM username, which is identical to your WUSTL id
 3. `password` -- your VM password, which you'll set upon first login

-If you are off-campus, you will need to first connect to the WUSTL VPN.

 ### SSH for Linux and Mac users
-1. Open terminal
+1. Open the Terminal program
 2. Type `ssh username@ip_address` into the command prompt and press enter

 ### SSH for Windows users